BY

 In terms of their tax obligations, partners pay tax on the share of the net partnership at their respective individual tax rates.
 Income must, however, also be reported on a partnership tax return.

-A company business structure is more complex than other business structures, such as sole traders or partnerships, because it’s a separate legal entity from its owners.
+A company structure is more complex than other business structures, such as sole traders or partnerships, because it’s a separate legal entity from its owners.
+The Australian Securities and Investments Commission (ASIC) plays a big role in regulating businesses and ensuring compliance.
 In other words, the company can enter into contracts, own business assets, and be sued in its own right.

-Companies have different tax compliance obligations compared to other types of businesses and pay corporate tax at a flat rate on their profits.
-A company must also have their financial statements audited by a registered company auditor every year.
+Companies have different tax compliance obligations than other types of businesses and pay corporate tax at a flat rate on their profits.
+They are required to submit an annual company tax return (separate from that of the shareholders) and have their financial statements audited by a registered auditor every year.

-Unfortunately, a company doesn’t have access to the same 50% capital gains tax concession that sole traders and partners do.
+Unfortunately, companies don’t have access to the same 50% capital gains tax concession that sole traders and partners do.

-One advantage of setting up a company structure is that the shareholders’ liability is limited to their investment in the company; they are not personally liable for the business debts and liabilities.
-So, it’s usually the preferred structure for high-risk business operations that need a solid asset protection strategy in place.
+One advantage of setting up a company structure is that the shareholders’ liability is limited to their investment in the company; they are not personally liable for the business’s debts and liabilities.
+So, it’s usually the preferred structure for high-risk business operations that needs a solid asset protection strategy in place.

 4. Trust

 Discretionary trusts are often the preferred type in a business structure because of their flexibility.
-Essentially, a discretionary trust gives trustees complete discretion over how to distribute business profits—which is a popular (legal) tax minimisation strategy.
-Beneficiaries then pay tax on their distribution share at their personal income tax rates.
+Essentially, a discretionary trust gives trustees complete discretion over distributing business profits— a popular (legal) tax minimisation strategy.
+Beneficiaries then pay tax on their distribution share at their income tax rates.

 Another popular benefit of a trust structure for your business is that it provides asset protection for the beneficiaries.
 This means that if the trustees are sued, the assets of the trust will not be at risk.

-Because the trustee essentially operates the venture on behalf of the beneficiaries, we recommend you appoint a corporate trustee because its shareholders will also benefit from a company’s limited liability.
+Because the trustee essentially operates the venture on behalf of the beneficiaries, we recommend appointing a corporate trustee because its shareholders will benefit from a company’s limited liability.

 Unfortunately, one key downside of a trust is that it must distribute all of its income to its beneficiaries.
 This means that if you have a business that is growing rapidly and reinvesting its profits back into the business, a trust is not the best option.
-The reason for this is that any profits left in the business would be subject to tax at the highest marginal tax rate of 45%.
+This is because any profits left in the business would be subject to tax at the highest marginal tax rate of 45%.

 Making the Right Business Structure Choice

-There are various factors to consider when making this decision, including your risk profile, the type of business you’re operating, your goals, and what you can afford.
+Various factors must be considered when making this decision, including your risk profile, the type of business you’re operating, your goals, and your finances.

-For example, a sole proprietorship may not be the best choice if you’re operating a high-risk business, as it doesn’t offer limited liability protection through a separate legal entity.
-If you’re looking to keep your personal assets separate from your business affairs, a company or trust may be a better option.
+For example, a sole proprietorship may not be the best choice for operating a high-risk business, as it doesn’t offer limited liability protection through a separate legal entity.
+If you want to keep your assets separate from your business affairs, a company or trust may be a better option.

 Ultimately, there is no one-size-fits-all answer when choosing a business structure.
 The right choice for you will depend on your individual circumstances and objectives.